brimoran/Digital-Ocean-set-up/README.md

 When prompted, password protect private key with a strong password.

 Copy two files that are output over to Chromebook.
-Paste public key into box on Digital Ocean and then create the server.
+Paste public key into box on Digital Ocean and then follow the simple steps on DO to create the server.

-Login to server using SSH - on Chromebook use Secure Shell app (excellent!) and import private ssh key as part of this. **Don't forget to `exit` at the end os a session.**
+Login to server using SSH - on Chromebook use Secure Shell app (excellent!) and import private ssh key as part of this. **Don't forget to `exit` at the end of a session.**

 ## 2. Create users